 A Voice of Their Own explores the consciousness-raising role of the American suffrage press of the latter half of the 19th century.
 From the first women's rights convention - a modest gathering of 300 sympathizers led by Elizabeth Cady Stanton - grew the ever-expanding movement for equal rights, greater protection, and improved opportunities.
 Although the leaders of that and subsequent conventions realized that such public rallies, with their exhortative speeches, were crucial in gaining support for the movement, they also recognized the potential impact of another medium - the women's suffrage periodicals, written and published by and expressly for women.
 The 11 essays of this volume demonstrate how the suffrage press - in such works as Woman's Journal, Woman's Tribune, Woman's Exponent, and Farmer's Wife - was able to educate an audience of women readers, create a sense of community among them, and help alter their self-image.

-Why We March : Signs of Protest and Hope : Voices From the Women's March
+Why We March: Signs of Protest and Hope: Voices From the Women's March

-Women's Suffrage in America : An Eyewitness History
+Women's Suffrage in America: An Eyewitness History

-Part of a series of historical references, this volume addresses the Women's Suffrage Movement in America between 1820 and 1920, during which time leaders like Elizabeth Cady Stanton and Susan Anthony spearheaded reform movements seeking equality for women.
+This volume addresses the Women's Suffrage Movement in America between 1820 and 1920, during which time leaders like Elizabeth Cady Stanton and Susan Anthony spearheaded reform movements seeking equality for women.
 Eyewitness accounts are supplied by referring to contemporary records of observers and participants.